 John Dewey indirectly put the ‘P’ in public relations.

 A torrent of change swept through the United States in the late 19th and early 20th centuries.
-The thinker John Dewey (1859 – 1952) emerged amid this tumult.
+The American psychologist and philosopher John Dewey (1859 – 1952) emerged amid this tumult.

 Dewey was a pragmatic philosopher whose contributions to education and philosophy are widely recognized and celebrated, but his impact on public relations is less known.